AndrewDDavis/Bash-Function-Library/README.md

   - `import_func` in `~/.bashrc`
   - use a symlink at `~/.bash_lib`, or set BASH_FUNCLIB

+## Completions

+Files in the `completions` dir provide command completion for these libray functions.
+They should be symlinked from the `~/.local/share/bash-completion/completions/` dir, or copied there.

 ## Notes

 - NB I tried to write a posix/dash compliant version of these, to be sourced from